toppercalculator/Topper-Calculator/README.md

 # Topper-Calculator
-Topper Calculator is an online Attendance Percentage Calculator designed to help students check their attendance.
+Topper Calculator is an online Attendance Percentage Calculator designed to help students check their attendance in seconds.
+Whether you’re a student, parent, or professional, it lets you easily find out how many classes you’ve attended and how many more you need to meet your target percentage.
+Simply enter the total and attended classes, and the calculator instantly displays your attendance percentage.
+It also helps you plan ahead by showing how many classes you can safely miss or still need to attend.
+With Topper Calculator, you can save time, stay organized, and keep your attendance goals on track effortlessly.